 Results.
-We present the test classification performance on dataset CIFAR-10 and CIFAR-100 in Table 3 and that of transfer learning in Table 4.
-The neural network models used in the classification task are VGG-16 networks and the models used in the transfer learning task are VGG-16 and PreResNet-164.
-More results using different network architectures are presented in the Appendix.
-With the same number of samples as SWAG, CIBER outperforms SWAG and other baselines in most evaluations and delivers comparable performance otherwise, demonstrating the effectiveness of using collapsed samples in improving uncertainty estimation as well as classification performance.
+We present the test classification performance on CIFAR-10 and CIFAR-100 in Table 3 and that of transfer learning in Table 4, both of which use VGG-16 networks (Simonyan and Zisserman, 2014).
+More results using different network architectures are presented in Appendix.
+With the same number of samples as SWAG, CIBER outperforms SWAG and other baselines in most evaluations and deliver comparable performance otherwise, demonstrating the effectiveness of using collapsed samples in improving uncertainty estimation as well as classification performance.

-7 Conclusions And Future Work
+7 Conclusions

-We reveal the connection between BMA, a way to perform Bayesian deep learning and WVC, which inspires us to approximate BMA using the framework of WMI.
+We reveal the connection between BMA, a way to perform Bayesian deep learning, and WVC, which inspires us to approximate BMA using the framework of WMI.
 To further make this approximation scalable and flexible, we combine it with collapsed samples which gives our algorithm CIBER.
 CIBER compares favorably to Bayesian deep learning baselines on regression and classification tasks.
-A future direction would be to explore what other layers can be expressed as SMT formulas and thus amenable to SMT encoding.
-Also, the current WMI solvers are limited to polynomial weights, and thus the reduction to WMI problems is applicable to piecewise polynomial weights.
-This limitation might be alleviated in the future by the development of new WMI solvers that allow various weight function families.